amayesingnathan/GungeonAlly/README.md

 ### Dependencies:

 * Docker - This project is deployed as a set of docker containers, and uses ASP.NET Core 7.0 and SQL Server 2022 images.
+* docker-compose - This project uses docker-compose to build a set of docker containers for the application.

 Clone the repository in order to download the necessary projects for building and running the app.